masten-bourahma/Moose.jl/README.md

 The plot below shows the GF of `Moose.jl` as a function of the signal-to-noise (SNR) ratio and as function of redshift $z$
 <img src="docs/src/assets/test_z_snr.png" alt="`Moose.jl performance`" width="600"/>

-## Main functions
-1. To predict redshifts for a single spectrum: flow
-2. To predict redshifts for a series of spectra in their `.fits` files: torrent
-3. To predict redshifts for a full datacube: worm

 ## Output file fields
 | **Output** | **Type**          | **When?** | **Dimensions** | **Description**                              |